unpoller/unpoller.github.io/documentation/docs/install/installmethod.md

 - Works on systems that don't support Docker
 - You can make use of any components you already have
 - Less performance impact
-- Don't need VM support
+- Don't need hardware VM support

 #### Disadvantages of Manual